akashadhikari/100-days-of-django-archived/logs.md

 - Add layer controls to the map.

 **Thoughts** : The layer control feature is still underway.
 Functionality includes features like checkbox inclusion for layer display.

+## Day 41: August 21, 2018

+**Today's Progress** :
+- Layer controls debugging.

+**Thoughts** : The layer control feature has to be fixed with some unknown error in the console.